Understanding DOT Roadside Inspections (and How to Pass Them)

 In terms of avoiding driver violations, creating and maintaining DOT-compliant driver files is the best way to stay on top of your drivers' qualification documents, like their CDLs, medical certificates, and more.
 Inspectors will typically check these items for their validity and expiration, especially during level-one inspections.

-Talk to a Foley compliance expert today about how easy it can be to manage your DOT recordkeeping requirements so your drivers can have better chances at passing roadside inspections this year.
+Talk to a Foley compliance expert today about how easy it can be to manage your DOT recordkeeping requirements so your drivers can have better chances at passing roadside inspections in 2024.